19hundreds/risks-workflow/08_sdcard-initialization.md

     sudo service udev restart
 ```

-> Note: vault is a standalone qube (not an AppVM) so the changes to /etc/udev/rules.d/99-sdcard.rules will be persistent after a reboot
+> Note: _vault_ is a standalone qube (not an AppVM) so the changes to /etc/udev/rules.d/99-sdcard.rules will be persistent after a reboot

-From this moment, when I connect the sdcard to my vault it will be mapped to /dev/hush.
+From this moment, when I connect the sdcard to my _vault_ it will be mapped to /dev/hush.

 # Configure DOM0 script to attach sdcard

 R.I.S.K.S. has some non-mandatory scripts for dom0 meant to make my life easier.

-The script `attach_hush_to` attaches the _hush partition_ to the qube I want, normally vault.
+The script `attach_hush_to` attaches the _hush partition_ to the qube I want, normally _vault_.

 I copy `attach_hush_to` to dom0 with this command executed in a dom0 terminal: